Post Author: Eugene Nagawiecki

 Potential Client: No, not really at all.
 We’re ‘old-fashioned’ people….

-Even from this short, casual discussion some important sales notes can be taken.
-It is clear, as one might expect, that the teenage daughter is an active social media user and, therefore, likely is interested in some digital files to share with her friends appropriately.
+Even from this short, casual discussion, some crucial sales notes can be taken.
+First, as one might expect, it is clear that the teenage daughter is an active social media user and, therefore, likely is interested in some digital files to share with her friends appropriately.
 At least, this can be a great angle to take later on for an upsell.

 Success to them, then, means both a digital and print option.
-They might not even know that themselves, but even from a few sentences it becomes clear this would be the best-case-scenario.
+Of course, they might not even know that themselves, but even from a few sentences, it becomes clear this would be the best-case scenario.

 Learn More Print & Digital Options

-So, to help elevate your upselling game get to know your clients and keep your ears open for signs and signals of which direction to take the sales process.
-If in doubt, openly ask your client so they feel like they are being listened to and respected in the process.
-If they make passionate decisions, one way or another, don’t ignore them, but instead respect them and work with them.
+So, to help elevate your upselling game, get to know your clients and keep your ears open for signs and signals of which direction to take the sales process.
+If in doubt, please ask your client so they feel they are being listened to and respected in the process.
+If they make passionate decisions, one way or another, don’t ignore them, but instead, respect them and work with them.

 2. Offer Upsell Options That Make Sense

-Once you’ve gotten to know your clients and what their idea of a success is you need to be sure to find the appropriate upsell to meet their needs.
-There are dozens of different upsell, cross-sell, and selling tactics and techniques.
+Once you’ve gotten to know your clients and their idea of success, you need to be sure to find the appropriate upsell to meet their needs.
+There are dozens of upsell, cross-sell, and selling tactics and techniques.
 Be sure to use the information you gather from your client to use the most appropriate ones.

 The Perfect Professional Photography Upsell Products

-For example, if we go off the scenario provided above, an obvious upsell would be a product upgrade.
-Instead of offering them simply a print product like a photo album, or simply a digital USB alternative, and leaving one of the parties unsatisfied you can upgrade the photo album to a Complete Set, or package, like we have at nPhoto.
-This will combine a printed photo album with a USB and even come with a durable, yet stylish album box to protect, and keep in one place, the album and USB.
+For example, if we go off the scenario above, an obvious upsell would be a product upgrade.
+Instead of offering them a print product like a photo album or a digital USB alternative and leaving one of the parties unsatisfied, you can upgrade the photo album to a Complete Set or package, as we have at nPhoto.
+This will combine a printed photo album with a USB and even come with a durable yet stylish album box to protect and keep the album and USB in one place.

 Get a Complete Set